-In a general equilibrium model with search-and-matching in labor markets, we calibrate the degree of nominal wage rigidity to match the empirical passthrough of inflation expectations to income growth expectations.
-We show that regardless of whether an inflationary shock originates from the demand or supply side, the calibrated nominal wage rigidity leads to mitigated fluctuations in real wages, which in turn amplify output and consumption volatility and lead to declines in consumers' utility.
+In a general equilibrium model with search-and-matching in labor markets, we calibrate the degree of nominal wage rigidity and wage indexation to past inflation to match the empirical passthrough of inflation expectations to income growth expectations.
+We show that regardless of whether an inflationary shock originates from the demand or supply side, the matched (less than unity) passthrough leads to amplified output and consumption responses, relative to a counterfactual scenario of unit passthrough.